Edited by Barney R. Additional spelling and grammar checking by Grammarly.

 I was sitting in the living room watching the 6:00 O’clock news when I heard the words that made my blood run cold.

-My name Clancy Alby Thompson, 100% green eyed, red haired, freckled, Irish.
+My name Clancy Alby Thompson, 100% green-eyed, red-haired, freckled, Irish.
 My friends call me CAT.
 Only business people or enemies call me Clancy.
 I was 38 when I heard those words.
-I had been married almost 6 years.
+I had been married for almost 6 years.
 We were childless, by choice.
-My wife Linda (Martin) was a black haired pixie.
+My wife Linda (Martin) was a black-haired pixie.
 She was just less than 5’ 5” and weighed maybe 110 lbs. with a heavy, wet, wool sweater on.
-She had coal black eyes and an olive complexion.
+She had coal-black eyes and an olive complexion.
 She also had a temper that reminded me of an active volcano, ready to erupt at any moment.
 Unfortunately, I loved her until that day.

 I was returning home after 6 years of military service because I was being discharged from the army.
 I had been invited to leave when I uncovered a black market weapons scheme that went all the way up to the facility Commanding General.

-The MP’s and the Provost Marshall were nice about it, and I was promoted 2 grades and given a 100% disability, so that I would have the pension that I would have gotten had I completed my military career as I had planned.
+The MP’s and the Provost Marshall were nice about it, and I give a two-grade promotion and given a 100% disability so that I would have the pension that I would have gotten had I completed my military career as I had planned.
 I just got it 14 years early.
-The FBI awarded me a nice, large, seven figure tax free reward.
+The FBI awarded me a nice, large, seven-figure tax-free reward.

 She then asked if someone was meeting me.
 When I said that I hadn’t told anyone when I was coming, she asked where I needed to go, and offered to take me to my parent’s home.
 She said it was not out of her way; “In fact,” she said, “I am headed to an aunt’s house just three blocks from there.”

 I accepted.
 We talked and I found out that she had just gotten her nursing degree and passed her licensing exam and was to interview at a local hospital for an emergency room nurse position.